julietaarco/Both-in-One/README.md

 ## License

-This project is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode.txt).
 You are free to share and adapt the material with appropriate attribution.

 ---